For One Ohio Town, Trump's Trade Policies Bring Uncertainty And Hope

 Over the years, Chaplin has watched many of the manufacturers he sells to depart for low-wage countries, where they tend to buy from local suppliers.
 But when Grand River has tried to break into foreign markets, it has often faced barriers, he says.

-Trump is trying to change that, he says.
+Trump is trying to change that, Chaplin says.